Allant-Tools-Systems/Treasure-Boxes/Consumer Data Enrichment/README.md

 ### Push workflow and set secret
 Download this Treasure Box and push it to your TD environment, then set your apikey secret in the project.
 ```
-$ td workflow push allant_demographic_enrich
+$ td workflow push allant_consumer_enrichment
-$ td wf secrets --project allant_demographic_enrich --set apikey
+$ td wf secrets --project allant_consumer_enrichment --set apikey
 ```

 ### Prepare database
 This step is only required, if you use the defaults for the <strong>enrich.source_database</strong> and/or <strong>enrich.target_database</strong>, or the value you set these variables to is not a pre-existing database.

 ```
-$ td db:create enrich_demog
+$ td db:create enrich_consumer
 ```
 Note:  If the values you set for source and target database variables are different, you will need to run the create for each database that doesn't exist.

 ## High Level Process Flow of allant_demographic_enrich.dig

 1. Create (and seed) the source database table if it doesn't exist and the create_source variable is set to true
-2. Create the database table to store the enriched demographics.
+2. Create the database table to store the enriched consumer data.
-3. Run query to return consumer records for which demographics are desired.
+3. Run query to return consumer records for which enriched data is desired.
-4. Make Rest API call(s) to AllantGroup to retreive demographic data.
+4. Make Rest API call(s) to AllantGroup to retreive consumer data.
-5. Store enriched demographic data in the specified target database table.
+5. Store enriched consumer data in the specified target database table.

 ## Specifying data to be enriched (Source Data)
-The Allant Consumer demographic enrichment API requires consumer name information, address line 1, and either "City and State" or "zip" to be populated.
+The Allant Consumer Data enrichment API requires consumer name information, address line 1, and either "City and State" or "zip" to be populated.
-The workflow is configured to accept two methods for specifying the consumer data you would like to enrich with demographic data.
+The workflow is configured to accept two methods for specifying the consumers you would like to enrich with data.

-### 1. Inserting data into the default table (enrich_demog.demog_source)
+### 1. Inserting data into the default table (enrich_consumer.consumer_source)
 Example 1: Inserting records from an existing database table which has separate fields for various name components (i.e. first_name, last_name)
 ```
-insert into enrich_demog.demog_source (key_col, first_name, middle_name, last_name, suffix, address1, address2, city, st, zip, zip4)
+insert into enrich_enrich.consumer_source (key_col, first_name, middle_name, last_name, suffix, address1, address2, city, st, zip, zip4)
 select cast(key_field as varchar)
      , first_name_field
      , middle_name_field